hayes28/holbertonschool-AirBnB_clone/README.md

 <h3>Console.py examples:</h3>
 <p>
-**WARNING:** Since BaseModel classes have their instance ids instantiated via uuid4() (universally unique identifier) there's almost no chance that the instance you generate locally will have the same ids as the following tutorial.
+**WARNING:** Since BaseModel classes have their instance ids instantiated via uuid4() (universally unique identifier) there's almost no chance that the instance(s) you generate locally will have the same id(s) as the following tutorial.

 First run the console from the repo's base directory with:
 ```